LumberChunker: Long-Form Narrative Document Segmentation

 2) IDs Grouping (Gi) for LLM

-Prompt the model with the paragraphs in Gi and ask it to return the first paragraph (not the very first in the group) where content clearly changes relative to what came before.
+Prompt the model with the paragraphs in Gi and ask it to return the first paragraph where content clearly changes relative to what came before.
 Use that returned ID as the chunk boundary; start the next group at that paragraph and repeat to the end of the book.

 Step 4: Answer Extraction